joe-claire/dig333-devlog/README.md

 <!-- List each Platt experiment / Monk recipe outcome, adding notes, photos, schematics, captions to show your work. -->

-1. Name of the experiment
-    1. Text, photos, etc.
-    1. Describe the most important thing you learned (to share in class)
-    1. Write a quiz question (which we will discuss in class)

 Experiment 1: Taste the power
     I. A tongue in this experiment is acting as a resistor.
 Ohms are a unit of measurement used to describe electrical resistance.
     II.
 Quiz question: What is the symbol for Ohms?

 Experiment 2: Abuse a battery

 Describe Ohm's Law using the water analogy.